wrmoon/resume/resume_manager.md

 ### Mindex, Rochester, NY - Solution Lead
 #### Sep 2022 - Jul 2023
-* SOW contractor for Paychex
+* As part of the classic "leadership triangle", provided technical leadership for a SOW (contract) scrum team working on Paychex's
-* As part of the classic "leadership triangle", provided technical leadership for a scrum team working on Paychex's Internal Payroll product.
+Internal Payroll product.
 * Provided design oversight for Pay-On-Demand feature.
 * Fixed numerous bugs and added features to a 3.1 MLOC monolithic legacy system written in Java 1.8.